nathom/tmux.nvim/README.md

 # tmux.nvim

-A *very* tiny plugin that lets you seamlessly navigate between tmux panes and vim splits
+A *very* tiny plugin that lets you seamlessly navigate between tmux panes and vim splits.

 # Installation